0xa3k5/web3icons/README.md

 # Token Icons

-Token Icons is the most comprehensive and up-to-date source for cryptocurrency token & coin logos as icon format.
+Token Icons is the most comprehensive and up-to-date source for cryptocurrency & network logos as icon format.
 More than 2,500 icons are ready as optimized SVGs as well as React components.

-The monorepo contains
+## What's New
+Network Icons: Token Icons now include network icons alongside our vast array of token icons.
+Enhanced Naming Conventions: Our icons follow a standardized naming convention for effortless identification and use:
+- Tokens: Prefixed with Token, followed by the uppercase symbol (e.g., TokenETH, TokenBTC).
+- Networks: Prefixed with Network, followed by the CamelCase name (e.g., NetworkBinanceSmartChain, NetworkEthereum).

+### Monorepo structure

 - [`@token-icons/core`](https://github.com/0xa3k5/token-icons/tree/main/packages/core): npm package that serves optimized svgs as svg files
 - [`@token-icons/react`](https://github.com/0xa3k5/token-icons/tree/main/packages/react): React components for token icons